nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

  ]
 }'
 ```
-Configuring a user for that role could look something like this:
+An example on how to create a user for that role:
 ```bash
 curl -XPOST -u elastic 'localhost:9200/_security/user/nuxeo_user' -H "Content-Type: application/json" -d '{
   "password" : "nuxeo_secret_password",